ivanm451/ivanm451/README.md

-- I see you have found your way to my apothecary of silicon alchemy.
-Welcome traveler, and enjoy the software potions.
+- apprentice alchemist of spells on silicon.
+I do chip test and integration at IBM.

 <!---
 ivanm451/ivanm451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.